-Future work could explore alternate responses to using the receive rate during a data-limited period.
+Future work could explore alternate responses to using the receive rate during a data-limited period, and to responding to a loss event during a data-limited period.

 In particular, Congestion Window Validation (CWV) for TCP is specified in [RFC2861], an Experimental RFC.
 For this discussion, we use the term "Standard TCP" to refer to the TCP congestion control mechanisms in [RFC2581] and [RFC2581bis].
 [RFC2861] specifies a different response to idle or data-limited periods than those of Standard TCP.
 With CWV, the TCP sender halves the congestion window after each RTO during an idle period, down to the initial window.
 Similarly, with CWV the TCP sender halves the congestion window half-way down to the flight size after each RTO during a data-limited period.